-Material Amendment to Transaction Documents
+Material Amendment to Transaction Documents SESS6; SEAS6.
+Date of first publication: 15 November 2019

-SESS6: SEAS6.

 Q5.15.13 The 'content to report' of these fields requires a description of any material amendments made to transaction documents, including the name and item code (pursuant to Table 3 in Annex 1) of the document as well as a detailed description of the amendments.
 Item codes 1 and 2 in the above-mentioned table refer to the Underlying exposures and the Investor Report.
 Does that mean that the monthly or quarterly data update of the Investor Report and Underlying exposures are in and of themselves considered "Material Amendments to the Transaction Documents" within the meaning of this field?